 - making an electronic declaration of employment (DIMONA)

-- making a quarterly multifunctional declaration to the ONSS which deals with the benefits and remunerations of employees
+- making a quarterly multifunctional declaration to the ONSS that deals with the benefits and remunerations of employees

 Once employing staff, you will need to adhere to Belgian labor laws and employment legislation.
 This includes regulations such as: